-- "'family group conferencing' means a gathering convened by a probation officer as a diversion or sentencing option to devise a restorative justice response to the offence and in the case of a child also means a family group conference as contemplated in the Child Justice Act, 2008;". - (e) Amendment of section 3(e) and (f) by the substitution for the expression "reform school" wherever it appears of the expression "child and youth care centre providing a programme contemplated in section 191(2)0) of the Children's Act, 2005 (Act No. 32 of 2005)". - (f) Amendment of section 4 by the substitution for subsection (3) of the following subsection: - "(3)(a) If a probationer, other than a probationer who is subject to the provisions of the Child Justice Act, 2008, fails to comply with the conditions on which he has been placed under the supervision of a probation officer, a probation officer may in writing apply to a magistrate or justice of the peace for the issue of a warrant for the arrest of such probationer. - (b) If a warrant referred to in paragraph (a) is issued, the probationer concerned may be arrested by a peace officer as defined in section 1 of the Criminal Procedure Act, 1977 (Act 51 of 1977), and shall be dealt with in accordance with the provisions of section 50 of the said Act, and thereupon the provisions of section 276A(4) of the said Act shall apply mutatis mutandis. - (c) If a probationer who is subject to the provisions of the Child Justice Act, 2008, fails to comply with the conditions on which he or she has been placed under the supervision of a probation officer, the provisions of sections 24(7) and 58 of that Act apply."
+"'family group conferencing' means a gathering convened by a probation officer as a diversion or sentencing option to devise a restorative justice response to the offence and in the case of a child also means a family group conference as contemplated in the Child Justice Act, 2008;".

+(e) Amendment of section 3(e) and (f) by the substitution for the expression "reform school" wherever it appears of the expression "child and youth care centre providing a programme contemplated in section 191(2)0) of the Children's Act, 2005 (Act No. 32 of 2005)".

+(f) Amendment of section 4 by the substitution for subsection (3) of the following subsection:

+"(3)(a) If a probationer, other than a probationer who is subject to the provisions of the Child Justice Act, 2008, fails to comply with the conditions on which he has been placed under the supervision of a probation officer, a probation officer may in writing apply to a magistrate or justice of the peace for the issue of a warrant for the arrest of such probationer.

+(b) If a warrant referred to in paragraph (a) is issued, the probationer concerned may be arrested by a peace officer as defined in section 1 of the Criminal Procedure Act, 1977 (Act 51 of 1977), and shall be dealt with in accordance with the provisions of section 50 of the said Act, and thereupon the provisions of section 276A(4) of the said Act shall apply mutatis mutandis.

+(c) If a probationer who is subject to the provisions of the Child Justice Act, 2008, fails to comply with the conditions on which he or she has been placed under the supervision of a probation officer, the provisions of sections 24(7) and 58 of that Act apply."

+(g) The repeal of section 4B.
+Act No. 13 of 2004 Social Assistance Act, 2004 Amendment of the definitions of "foster child" and "foster parent" in section 1 by the substitution for the expression "section 290 of the Criminal Procedure Act, 1977" by the expression "section 72 or 76 of the Child Justice Act, 2008".
-Act No. 111 of 1998

-Correctional Services Act, 1998

-- (a) Amendment of section 43 by the substitution for subsection (4) of the following subsection: - "(4) The Commissioner may, in consultation with [the Director-General of the Department of Welfare] a provincial head of education, or a provincial head of social development, as the case may be, transfer a sentenced child to a [reform school] child and youth care centre providing a programme contemplated in section 191(2)(j) of the Children's Act, 2005(Act No. 32 of 2005) [as contemplated in the Child Care Act, 1983 (Act No. 74 of 1983)], and from the date of such transfer the provisions of section [290 of the Criminal Procedure Act] 76 of the Child Justice Act, 2008, will apply.". - (b) Amendment of- - (i) section 50(1); and - (ii) section 52(2)(b), by the substitution for the expression "section 71 of the Criminal Procedure Act" wherever it appears in those provisions of the expression "section 24(4)(d) or 26 of the Child Justice Act, 2008". - (c) Amendment of section 51 by the substitution for paragraph (e) of subsection (1) of the following paragraph: - "(e) those placed under the supervision of a correctional official in terms of section[s] 62(f)[, 71, 290(1)(a) and 290(3)] of the Criminal Procedure Act or section 24(4)(d), 75 or 76 of the Child Justice Act, 2008."
+Act No. 111 of 1998 Correctional Services Act, 1998 (a) Amendment of section 43 by the substitution for subsection (4) of the following subsection:"(4) The Commissioner may, in consultation with [the Director- General of the Department of Welfare] a provincial head of education, or a provincial head of social development, as the case may be, transfer a sentenced child to a [reform school] child and youth care centre providing a programme contemplated in section 191(2)(j) of the Children's Act, 2005(Act No. 32 of 2005) [as contemplated in the Child Care Act, 1983 (Act No. 74 of 1983)], and from the date of such transfer the provisions of section [290 of the Criminal Procedure Act] 76 of the Child Justice Act, 2008, will apply.". (b) Amendment of- (i) section 50(1); and (ii) section 52(2)(b),by the substitution for the expression "section 71 of the Criminal Procedure Act" wherever it appears in those provisions of the expression "section 24(4)(d) or 26 of the Child Justice Act, 2008". (c) Amendment of section 51 by the substitution for paragraph (e) of subsection (1) of the following paragraph: "(e) those placed under the supervision of a correctional official in terms of section[ s ] 62(f)[, 71, 290(1)(a) and 290(3)] of the Criminal Procedure Act or section 24(4)(d), 75 or 76 of the Child Justice Act, 2008. ".